 Bathing will keep your lizard clean and fresh.
 Regular baths aren’t going to eliminate bacteria entirely.
 You’ll still need to disinfect and clean the enclosure regularly.

 That said, baths can do a lot to significantly reduce the spread of bacteria.
 Your beardie will be healthier and have a lower risk of getting sick.
-Plus, they’ll smell a lot better!
+Plus, they won’t smell bad!

 Better Digestive Health